-US stock futures waver in muted start to August
+US stock futures edge up to start the month

 Geopolitical tensions and delays to a fresh tranche of fiscal support weighs on confidence